Prof-Carter/Roller485lib/README.md

 * ver.2.0 Release (2026/03/18)
     * Add I2C module configuration
     * Change default "Sample Time" of "I2C Read" from 0.005s to -1 (-1 for inherited)
-    * Add sample files for Raspberry Pi Pico (not Pico2) using [Grove Shield for Pi Pico](https://wiki.seeedstudio.com/Grove-Starter-Kit-for-Raspberry-Pi-Pico/)
+    * Add sample files for Raspberry Pi Pico using [Grove Shield for Pi Pico](https://wiki.seeedstudio.com/Grove-Starter-Kit-for-Raspberry-Pi-Pico/)
-       * Raspberry Pi Pico: Required R2025b or later
+       * Raspberry Pi Pico using Grove Shield for Pi Pico: Required R2025b
        * Raspberry Pi Pico 2: Not supported (regardless of version)
 * ver.1.5 Release (2025/12/11)
     * Fix the incorrect address for the position mode PID gain parameters of the "I2C Write" library block